Introduction

 • Learning - Manual gates force teams to understand what they’re deploying.

-The goal isn’t to eliminate human judgment, but to make deployment decisions based on business needs, not technical readiness.
+The goal isn’t to eliminate human judgment, but to make deployment decisions based on business needs rather than technical readiness.

 Deployment Automation